berryma4/metadata-forms-gui-archive/README.md

 ## HTTP Server

+* Demo Note:   Gitpages where we host the live demo only allows form display and will not accept updates.
+If you wish to demonstrate saving data via REST calls then a server capable of processing PUT and POST commands must be available.
+See: [httpServer](httpServer)
 * [httpServer.exe](http-server/http-server.exe) A basic HTTP server to allow local testing of forms and data retrieval logic.
 Implemented in  [http-server.go](httpSever/http-server.go)  It maps "/data" to the data directory at [../data](data/) and URI "/" is mapped that is expected to contain the main html and javascript is mapped to [../http-docs](http-docs).
 All mapping is relative to current directory where executable is ran so it expects the executable to be ran from inside of "http-docs" All examples are written to expect these to be mapped.
 This server can be replaced with an appropriate configured http server provided it supports the correct mapping for /data and /http-docs.
 The exe extension is only present in windows.
 For MAC and linux it is a executable file of same name without the extension.

 ## Test Files